 Use your new lawn as little as possible until autumn.

 Browning of lawns is common in hot, dry summers and nothing to worry about (except on new lawns – see above).
 Avoid wasting water on established lawns if possible, as they will soon green up again once it rains.
-However, if you want to keep a small lawn green, use collected rainwater or grey water (washing-up water or bath water).
-Good autumn lawn care (scarifying and aerating) should help to reduce browning in subsequent summers.
+However, if you want to keep a small lawn green, use collected rainwater or grey water (washing-up or bath water).
 Also see our lawns in drought advice.

 Smaller brown patches can have many causes, including dog urine, petrol or oil from a mower, weedkiller and fertiliser overdosing – see our guide to remedying dead patches in lawns.